chuongtang/chuongtang/README.md

 ![Chuong Tang's GitHub Banner](GithubBanner.JPG)
 ## 👋 Hi there, I am Chuong!
 A rookie in the Full Stack developer world!
+Love travelling and learning new code.

 - 👀 I’m interested in...learning new stuff, one project at a time
 - 🌱 I’m currently learning -- Advance JS *️⃣ , React :atom:, Redux and more...